Quodatum/vscode-basex/.github/ISSUE_TEMPLATE/bug-report.md

 If applicable, add screenshots to help explain your problem.

 **Extension Version**
-What version of the XML Tools extension are you using?
+What version of the Basex-Tools extension are you using?

 **VS Code Version**
 What version of VS Code are you using?